support for patches list

 If that would be implemented I could understand if it would be required the files to be URLs to online patches which can be easily downloaded and analyzed.

-#2 Updated by Michal Papis about 1 year ago
+#2 Updated by Michal Papis over 1 year ago

 this is code used in RVM to populate (and use) the list https://github.com/wayneeseguin/rvm/blob/825aa97e7ea440b4cd3b8e5c3a6888b09498e0fd/scripts/functions/manage/base#L113-L125